School of Electrical Engineering and Computer Science (EECS)

 A study of various mathematical applications for digital computers, including the modeling, simulation and interpretation of the solution of complex systems.
 Prerequisites: CSCI 161 or CSCI 170, and MATH 166 and a statisitcs course.
 F, even years.

 CSCI 446.
 Computer Graphics I. 3 Credits.

 Introduction to computer graphics.
-Topics include display technology, light and color, 2D and 3D representations, image processing, ray-tracing, and computer animation.
+Topics include raster scan graphics, 2D and 3D representations, affine transformations, light and color, texture mapping, image processing, ray-tracing, and computer animation.
+Team-based weekly homework develops a 4 minute computer animation.
 Prerequisites: CSCI 242, CSCI 363, and MATH 166.
 F, odd years.